Ayaş Tunnel: Background

-Bidding consortiums from France, Germany, Italy, United Kingdom and Belgium submitted tenders proposing project's realization by financing through foreign loan instead of unattractive build-operate-transfer method.
+Bidding consortiums from France, Germany, Italy, United Kingdom and Belgium submitted tenders proposing the project's realization by financing through foreign loans instead of the unattractive build-operate-transfer method.
 The tunnel project resumed when Süleyman Demirel became prime minister again in 1991.
-The construction works accelerated with government's funding, however these efforts did not suffice to complete the 10 km-long tunnel.
-The tunnel could be bored in a length of 8 km until the Justice and Development Party (AKP) took over the government following the 2002 general election.
+The construction works accelerated with more government funding, however these efforts did not suffice to complete the 10 km-long tunnel.
+The tunnel was bored to a length of 8 km until the Justice and Development Party (AKP) took over the government following the 2002 general election.
 At that time, the total expenditures amounted to ₺701 million.

 The Minister of Transport, Maritime and Communication Binali Yıldırım stopped the high-speed rail project of Istanbul-Ankara and hence the Ayaş Tunnel construction.
-The entrance to the tunnel was closed, and ashes were dumped in pile in front of the tunnel's both entrances.
-For the water management of the groundwater that seeped into the tunnel, ₺200–300 thousand had to be spent annually.
+The entrance to the tunnel was closed, and ashes were dumped in piles in front of both tunnel entrances.
+For the management of the groundwater that seeped into the tunnel, ₺200–300 thousand had to be spent annually.
 The total cost for the tunnel's maintenance amounted to ₺2.9 million between 2001 and 2012.

 Current state

-In 2010, the Department of Railways, Harbors and Airports (DLH) of the ministry undertook studies on the high-speed rail project between Ankara and Ayaş, the 85 km-long section of the initial Ankara–Istanbul railway line project, which had come to standstill.
+In 2010, the Department of Railways, Harbors and Airports (DLH) undertook studies on the high-speed rail project between Ankara and Ayaş, the 85 km-long section of the initial Ankara–Istanbul railway line project, which had come to a standstill.
 That project had already undergone a revision to a line between Ankara and Arifiye only.
-The new project envisaged the rehabilitation of the railway line section suitable for a speed of 250 km/h.
-The budget for the extra works was given with around ₺150 million.
-The opening of the line was seen as important for the development of tourism in the region, and for an economic transportation of one-million tons of trona mineral annually from Çayırhan mine.
+The new project envisaged rehabilitation of the railway line section, suitable for a speed of 250 km/h.
+The budget for the extra works was estimated at around ₺150 million.
+The opening of the line was seen as important for the development of tourism in the region, and would enable the transportation of one-million tons of trona mineral annually from Çayırhan mine.

 The study found out that the railway infrastructure between Çayırhan and Sincan did not meet the standard requirements of high-speed rail.
 It appeared that the cross section of the tunnel was insufficient to withstand the aerodynamic pressure of the high-speed rail even though the other railway infrastructure would have been improved.

-The ministry announced in February 2013 that studies are being conducted for the resume of boring work for the remaining 2 km section of the tunnel.
+The ministry announced in February 2013 that studies were being conducted for the resumption of boring work for the remaining 2 km section of the tunnel.
 With the realization of the tunnel project and opening of the railway line, a railway station will be built in Beypazarı town.